Andre-Afful/PYG-01/README.md

 11. It then multiply the amount of time elapsed by 5 to get the total amount spant in dollars
 12. The following columns were added to the CSV: getDateTime()[0], Client_ID, time_started, time_ended, no_of_hours, money_earned)

+PROGRAM DEPENDENCIES
+1. The datetime library was used to provide a class for updating and dealing with dates and time

+2. We imported the os module to provide functions which helped us in formatting and editing a directory.
+Some of these include, removing a folder's contents and also identifying a current directory.

+3. Again, we imported csv files to enable us sore large number of variables and data.

+4.Some advantages of pandas include, it contains multiple methods for convenient data filtering.
+The major reason for our importation of pandas was because of its variety of utilities which can perform basic input and outout operations in a seamless manner.

+5. Finally, Github served as a graphical interface for us to share our framework with others and also submit our assignment.